Inverse Multiobjective Optimization Through Online Learning: Experiments

-We suppose there are $T$ decision makers.
+Suppose there are $T$ decision makers.
 In each round, the learner would receive one noisy decision.
 Her goal is to learn the objective functions or restrictions of these decision makers.
-The noisy decision in each round $t \in [T]$ is generated as follows.
 In round $t$, we suppose that the decision maker derives an efficient solution $\mfx_{t}$ by solving \ref{weighting problem} with weight $w_{t}$, which is uniformly chosen from $\mathscr{W}_{2}$.
-Next, the learner receives the noisy decision $\mfy_{t}$ which has been corrupted by noise that has a jointly uniform distribution with support $[-0.5,0.5]^{2}$.
+Next, the learner receives the noisy decision $\mfy_{t}$ corrupted by noise that has a jointly uniform distribution with support $[-0.5,0.5]^{2}$.
 Namely, $\mfy_{t} = \mfx_{t} + \epsilon_{t}$, where each element of $\epsilon_{t} \sim U(-0.5,0.5)$.